TilBlechschmidt/FINDTracker/README.md

 password which by default is set to `admin` and `supersecret` respectively.

 ## FAQ
+#### I left the range of my WiFi network and now it doesn't work anymore
+When you have tracking enabled and leave the range of your WiFi it enters a deep sleep mode to preserve power.
+In order to wake up from this prolonged sleep you have to wire GPIO16 and the RESET pin together.
+If you don't it'll just enter an everlasting sleep period from which only a reset could raise it.
 #### I do not see it the WiFi network
 * When tracking and connected to your network the ESP8266 disables the AP to preserve power
 * When tracking and **not** connected it goes into sleep to preserve power as well
 * Make sure the ESP8266 is blinking in a regular interval of about 1Hz.
     * If it is the case then reflash the ESP and try again
-    * If that's not the case connect GPIO16 and GND together and reset which disables tracking.
+    * If that's not the case connect GPIO12 and GND together and reset which disables tracking.
 #### I forgot my password
 * Connect GPIO14 and GND then reset.
 It'll restore factory defaults
 #### What does the light mean?